kuerbis/Term-Choose-p6/README.md

 If *prompt* lines are folded, the option *lf* allows to insert spaces at beginning of the folded lines.

-The option *lf* expects a array with one or two elements:
+The option *lf* expects a list with one or two elements:

 - the first element (`INITIAL_TAB`) sets the number of spaces inserted at beginning of paragraphs